Stuycs-K/final-project-4-lib-linj/PRESENTATION.md

  ### Decryption
 To decrypt a message, the ciphertext is turned back into a matrix and multiplied by the modular inverse matrix of the key.

- - If the key if BRUH, the modular inverse the key would be found by doing the following steps.
+ - If the key is BRUH, the modular inverse the key would be found by doing the following steps.

 $$
 K=